WL-Biol185-ShinyProjects/flight-delays/README.md

  Flight Finder
-    User inputs: date of travel, origin, destination Page displays: airline/ flight options, flight times, average delay of flight options
+    User inputs: date of travel, origin, destination Page displays: airline/ flight options, flight times, average delay of flight options multi city capability that lets you add multiple cities

+ Side of the plane to sit on based on city location relative to the aiport